kube-rs/website/docs/adopters.md

 ## Reverse Dependencies

 Open source users of `kube` are additionally viewable through reverse dependency listings on both [github](https://github.com/kube-rs/kube-rs/network/dependents?package_id=UGFja2FnZS0zMjE5MTQ5OTc0) and [crates.io](https://crates.io/crates/kube/reverse_dependencies) (for published resources).
-These will contain a more comprehensive/up-to-date list of adopters, with the caveat that many of them are likely just public experiments.
+These will contain a more comprehensive/up-to-date list of adopters, with the caveat that some of these can be more experimental.